Updated: Jun 22

 To find a job with the National Park Service you need to do a search on www.usajobs.gov.
 Be sure and select jobs open to the public as some jobs are only for veterans or those already employed by the government.
 Most jobs are not listed by park but by type of job.
 So check out any NPS seasonal posting you find.

 3) Concessionaires- Many of the services in the national parks are operated by concessionaires.
 Lodging, campgrounds, restaurants, gas stations, park activities and more are operated by concessionaires in the parks.
-There are lots of national park jobs with concessionaires.
+There are lots of national park jobs with concessionaires from camp hosting to gift shop workers.
 And they hire singles and couples.
 Many offer dorms so you don’t need an RV for this type of work.

 To find a job with a concessionaire you will want to do one of three things.
 Either do an online search for “name of park” jobs, visit www.coolworks.com, or check out these top employers.